 7. See a show on Broadway

-Whether you want to simply step foot on New York’s famous Broadway or see a musical or show, adding Broadway to you itinerary it’s a popular thing to do for first time visitors in New York.
+Whether you want to simply step foot on New York’s famous Broadway or see a musical or show, adding Broadway to you itinerary is a fun way to spend an evening in the city.
 Unless there’s a particular show you’re desperate to watch, check out the cheap TKTS ticket booths and take a punt on something with last minute tickets.
 It won’t be the latest, hottest show in town but it’s Broadway and there are some classic shows still running and a lot of it is about the experience.
 Check out this guide for how to get cheap Broadway tickets.

 8. Explore the Financial District